-Made up of 9 volcanic islands to the east of Viti Levu, the Lomaiviti Islands rest in the Koro Sea and offer natural beauty unspoilt by commercial development.
-The larger, main islands in the group include Ovalau, Koro, Gau, Nairai, Makogai, Batiki, Moturiki, Yanuca Levu and lifestyle island of the rich and famous, Wakaya.
+Made up of 9 volcanic islands to the east of Viti Levu, the Lomaiviti Islands rest in the Koro Sea and offer a natural beauty unspoiled by urban expansion.
+The larger, main islands in the group include Ovalau, Koro, Gau, Nairai, Makogai, Batiki, Moturiki, Yanuca Levu and the lifestyle island of the rich and famous, Wakaya.

-A number of dive companies operate out of the resorts and provide diving expeditions for all skill levels across the islands as well as liveaboard diving in Nai’a which gives unprecedented access to the beautiful and remote reefs.
-Another popular attraction is Namenalala Island, a lizard-shaped island in the north east which features a beautiful encircling reef.
+A number of dive companies operate out of the island resorts and provide diving expeditions for people of all skill levels.
+Liveaboard diving is also available in Nai’a, allowing visitors unprecedented access to the beautiful remote reefs.
+Namenalala Island, a lizard-shaped mass in the north-east, is also a popular site for its beautiful encircling reef.